-Description: quite simply, WhatsApp is a messaging app available for most smartphone platforms, using the internet connection or Wi-Fi to message and call, text, group chat, send photos, videos, and voice messages with friends and family.
-Not as popular in the United States as services like Skype or Google Chat, WhatsApp is the most popular messaging service in the world (boasting over 900 million active monthly users), thanks to huge customer bases in emerging markets like India, Brazil, Mexico and all of Africa.
+Description:Quite simply, WhatsApp is a messaging app available for most smartphone platforms using the internet connection or Wi-Fi to message, call, text, group chat, and send photos, videos, and voice messages with friends and family.
+Though not as popular in the United States as services like Skype or Google Chat, WhatsApp is the most popular messaging service in the world (boasting over 900 million active monthly users), thanks to huge customer bases in emerging markets like India, Brazil, Mexico, and all of Africa.

-Category: social networking
+Category: Social networking

 APP Store rating: 4+

-History is Gone – Parents should note that conversations can be easily deleted.
-We’re big fans of BARK Parental Controls, which for iOS, can monitor your child’s messages and message attachments (if available).
+History is Gone: Parents should note that conversations can be easily deleted.
+We’re big fans of BARK Parental Controls, which for iOS can monitor your child’s messages and message attachments (if available).
 Bark can monitor WhatsApp messages for Android and Amazon device users.

-We are warm to WhatsApp, based on the minimal risk factors noted above.
+We are warm to WhatsApp based on the minimal risk factors noted above.
 As a first step, iMessage is a better starting point, but WhatsApp is a great second step (instead of a high-risk messaging app like Kik).
 But, in a consistent theme, there are just no parental controls, which requires parents to use something to monitor its activity.